Resources in Reach

 3. Visit the following Web sites for multimedia works with the theme of the Muses.

-Rubens depicted The Three Graces in the Baroque style to which he was accustomed.
+- Artist Peter Paul Rubens depicted The Three Graces in the Baroque style to which he was accustomed.
 Although Rubens had depicted the Graces a number of times, it is in this, one of his final works, that he rendered them as they had been shown in antiquity: with one’s back to the viewer.
-In

 4. Explain that the graces and the Fates also play an important part in ancient Greek life and mythology.
 Like the Muses, they were daughters of Zeus.
 The Graces' mother, Eurynome, was the daughter of the Titan Oceanus.
 They are known as